spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/dynamic-data-api/how-to-guides/how-to-configure-dynamic-data-api.md

 This guide shows how to configure the Dynamic Data API endpoints.

 To incorporate a new endpoint for interacting with entities in the database, add a corresponding row to the `spy_dynamic_entity_configuration` table or create a configuration file and install configuration data.
-For details, see [Dynamic Data API integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/dynamic-data-api-integration.html)
+For details, see the [Configure Dynamic Data installation](#dynamic-data-install-configuration) section

 The `spy_dynamic_entity_configuration` table represents the configuration for dynamic entity endpoints in the system.
 It has the following columns: